 Topical treatments only have mild effects in reducing appearance of stretch marks.
 Still, many patients prefer non-laser approaches, thus topicals remain as a common approach.

 - Tretinoin: Boost fibroblast production.
 Fibroblasts are molecules responsible for the structural support in our cells and synthesize collagen.
-Best for striae rubrae (for newly developed stretch marks), poor for striae albae (stretch marks that have been around for some time).
+Best for striae rubrae (for newly developed marks), poor for striae albae (marks that have been around for some time).

 - It is not recommended to use tretinoin during pregnancy as it carries a risk of birth defects